Victoria Ocampo

 Ramona Victoria Epifanía Rufina Ocampo (7 April 1890 – 27 January 1979) was an Argentine writer and intellectual.
 Best known as an advocate for others and as publisher of the literary magazine Sur, she was also a writer and critic in her own right and one of the most prominent South American women of her time.
 Her sister was Silvina Ocampo, also a writer.
-She was nominated for the Nobel Prize in Literature on 1970 and 1974.
+She was nominated for the Nobel Prize in Literature in 1970 and 1974.